hirwacedric123/inzu_link/API_README.md

 - Django REST Framework for the excellent API framework
 - Django for the robust web framework
-- All contributors and users of the KoraQuest platform
+- All contributors and users of the InzuLink platform